By Brent Lacy

 Everybody Knows Everybody

 In a rural church, confidentiality is simultaneously essential and nearly impossible.
-Your secretary’s husband plays golf with the man your husband is having an affair with.
+Your secretary’s husband plays golf with the man whose wife is having an affair.
 The family you visited in the hospital on Tuesday is the cousin of the woman in the third pew.